mburridge/faq-concertina/readme.txt

 = Can I translate FAQ Concertina into my language? = FAQ content can be entered in any language.
 Furthermore, **FAQ Concertina** is fully internationalised *(i18n)* and a `.pot` file is provided.
 You can produce localised *(l10n)* `.po` and `.mo` files in your language using a translation tool such as Poedit <http://poedit.net>.

+= Does FAQ Concertina support images? =
+Yes, **FAQ Concertina** supports both featured images (also known as post thumbnails) and images embedded in the content of the answers.

 = Can I (or my developer) extend FAQ Concertina? = Yes.
 As of version 1.4.4 FAQ Concertina provides hooks before and after each FAQ category and before and after each individual FAQ.
 Developers can extend FAQ Concertina by adding additional content or HTML at the relevant points in FAQ Concertina’s output.